secure411dotorg/dnsbl-resolver-config/README.md

 suitable for all DNSBLs as some are using round robin and other load balancing techniques.
 Follow the instructions given to you by the DNSBL you subscribed to, if different.)

+Have a look at the code snippets for examples.

 ***
 FIXME add other resolver flavors here